Why folic acid ain’t no good (but folate rocks)

 5-MTHF is biologically active (‘active folate’), used for methylation – an important process vital for cognition, sleep, breastfeeding, pregnancy, fertility, foetal development, mood, and much more4.

-To convert folic acid into proper folate requires over seven enzymes (run by genes), specific nutrient co-factors, and the absence of excessive loads of heavy metals, reactive oxygen species, toxins, bacterial infections, etc.
+Converting folic acid into usable forms of folate requires over seven enzymes (run by genes), specific nutrient co-factors, and the absence of excessive loads of heavy metals, reactive oxygen species, toxins, bacterial infections, and other factors.

-If you have genetic mutations in DHFR, SLC, MTHFD1 or MTHFR genes, your enzymes can be a little slower than is optimal, making it difficult for your body to convert as much folic acid into folate as it needs.
+In people with genetic mutations in DHFR, SLC, MTHFD1 or MTHFR genes, enzymes can be a little slower than optimal, making it more difficult for the body to convert as much folic acid into folate as it needs.

-When folic acid isn’t converted into folate, it roams around the bloodstream where it doesn’t belong and doesn’t fit, potentially causing problems3.
+When folic acid isn’t converted into folate (unmetabolised folic acid), it roams around the bloodstream where it doesn’t belong and doesn’t fit, potentially causing problems3.

 Measuring folate in a blood test

-Serum folate blood tests look for the whole folate pool in the body, including unmetabolised folic acid, folinic acid, 5-MTHF, dihydrofolate and tetrahydrofolate.
+Serum folate blood tests look for the entire folate pool in the body, including unmetabolised folic acid, folinic acid, 5-MTHF, dihydrofolate and tetrahydrofolate.

-This is only so useful, particularly if there is a low level of all forms of folate.
-But, if you’re eating lots of fortified foods and taking supplements containing folic acid, this can elevate your numbers, making your folate levels look good, when it’s a little red herring.
+Thus, serum folate testing is only so useful.
+If you’re eating lots of fortified foods and taking supplements containing folic acid, this can elevate your numbers, making your folate levels look within optimal range when, in actuality, it’s a little red herring.

 Remember, folic acid has no biological use and has no home in our bodies until it is converted to another form of folate using DHFR enzymes.
 Structurally, it is different to the other forms of folate, and as a result, taking folic acid may not replenish folate levels5.